 Fenugreek and ginseng may lower blood sugar levels.
 While diabetics might think this is a good thing, its possible that this might make blood sugar levels go to low in diabetics who take diabetes medications.

 Stop Prolongz –and all other supplements – at least 2 weeks before surgery.

 Women should not use fenugreek-containing supplements while pregnant or nursing.

 How Much Does Prolongz Cost?

-When I looked at the product website, they were running a special offer where they would ship people a 1 month supply of prolongz for $4.95.
+When I looked at the product website, they were running a special offer where they would ship people a 1 month's supply of prolongz for $4.95.
 People who take advantage of this need to know that doing so puts them into an autoshop program.
 This means that if they do not cancel within 15 days – of ordering the product, not receiving it – they will be billed the full price of $89.95.
-After 45 days, people will be sent another 30 day supply of Prolongz and charged $69.95.
-This will continue each month until the auto-shipment is cancelled.
+After 45 days, people will be sent another 30-day supply of Prolongz and charged $69.95.
+This will continue each month until the auto-shipment is canceled.
 Any bottles that are returned to the company have a $10 restocking fee.

 How to Cancel Prolongz

 To cancel auto-shipments of Prolongz, call this number which is listed on Prolongz.com 877-404-4686.
 The corporate office phone # is 909- 451-0753.

 Those who wish to email the company can do so with this address: email@example.com and those who wish to write a letter can do so by mailing this address: Prolongz 1420 N. Claremont Blvd #111A